Royal Society of Literature: Fellowship

 Fellows of the Royal Society of Literature: are elected annually and accorded the privilege of using the post-nominal letters FRSL.
 Traditionally, around 14 new fellows per year were elected, with a total number of about 500 being maintained.
 To be nominated for fellowship, a writer must have published two works of literary merit, and nominations must be seconded by an RSL fellow.
 All nominations are presented to members of the Council of the Royal Society of Literature, who vote biannually to elect new fellows.
 Newly elected fellows are introduced at the Society's annual general meeting and summer party.
 While the President reads a citation for each, they are invited to sign their names in the roll book which dates back to 1820, Additionally, Honorary Fellows are chosen from those who have made a significant contribution to the advancement of literature, including publishers, agents, librarians, booksellers or producers, or who have rendered special service to the RSL.
+An example of an Honorary Fellow is Sarah Hosking (arts administrator) who set up the Hosking Houses Trust in order to provide a quiet space with financial uplift for mature and overworked women writers.

 Past fellows include Samuel Taylor Coleridge, J. R. R. Tolkien, W. B. Yeats, Rudyard Kipling, Thomas Hardy, George Bernard Shaw, Arthur Koestler, Chinua Achebe, Ruth Prawer Jhabvala, Robert Ardrey, Sybille Bedford, Muriel Spark, P. J. Kavanagh, Hilary Mantel, and Sir Roger Scruton.
 Present Fellows include Margaret Atwood, Bernardine Evaristo, David Hare, Kazuo Ishiguro, Andrew Motion, Paul Muldoon, Zadie Smith, Nadeem Aslam, Sarah Waters, J. K. Rowling, and Nick Cave.
 A newly created fellow inscribes his or her name on the society's official roll using either Byron's pen, T. S. Eliot's fountain pen, which replaced Dickens's quill in 2013, or (as of 2018) George Eliot's pen, with pens belonging to Jean Rhys and Andrea Levy being additional choices from 2020.